 Click on the links for more information about current evidence of student learning from assessments aligned with Quantitative Reasoning in the context of the UCORE curriculum:

 Capstone [CAPS] Assessment for UCORE

-Assessing Student Learning on WSU’s Seven Learning Goals: AY 2018-19 [CAPS] Course Assessment Results
+Student Learning at the Senior Level: AY 2020-21 [CAPS] Course Assessment Results

 National Survey of Student Engagement (NSSE)